 Guelder Rose hedges are also ideal for lovers of wildlife since the plant’s berries are extremely popular with birds such as Bullfinches and Mistle Thrush, who use their berries as an essential food source.
 To humans, however, they can be slightly toxic when eaten raw but can be consumed when made into jelly or jam.

-The Guelder Rose is a tough, sturdy shrub or small tree that works well in gardens that have more of a woodland nature.
+The Guelder Rose is a tough, sturdy shrub or small tree that works well in gardens that have more of woodland nature.
 It also works especially well as a shrub border.
-They, like most plants and trees are deciduous, so do lose their leaves towards the end of autumn.
+They, like most plants and trees, are deciduous, so do lose their leaves towards the end of autumn.